Tips on talking to your child about puberty

 Puberty and children with learning disabilities

-- The National Autistic Society has useful information for parents of children with autistic spectrum disorder.
+- autistic spectrum disorder.
 It gives down to earth guidance on how to discuss tricky topics such as puberty, sex, relationships, personal hygiene and so on with your autistic child.
 Read ‘Sex education and children and young people with an ASD’ online and print it out for free.

 - Contact a Family’s booklet ‘Growing up, sex and relationships’ is for parents of disabled children or children with learning disabilities and gives advice on what to expect as your child matures, and what support is available to them when they start to form intimate relationships.
-Read the leaflet online at Contact a Family’s website, or order a free copy from Contact a Family on 0808 808 3555, textphone 0808 808 3556 or email firstname.lastname@example.org.
-There is also an audio recording of the booklet, which you can listen to free online.
+Read the leaflet online at the Contact a Family website, or order a free copy from Contact a Family on 0808 808 3555, textphone 0808 808 3556 or email firstname.lastname@example.org.